Aerospace Medical Association (AsMA) Continuing Medical Education Mission Statement

 Types of Activities

 AsMA’s CME program includes the Annual Scientific Meeting and associated workshops.
 The Annual Scientific Meeting combines a mixture of oral presentations with poster sessions, debates and interactive panel sessions.
 Workshops offered in conjunction with the Annual Scientific Meeting are topic-specific offerings designed to provide physicians a focused aerospace medicine area of concern.
+Enduring materials associated with some of the Annual Scientific Meeting sessions offer physicians unable to attend the live CME activities the opportunity to advance their aerospace medicine knowledge through completion of online CME activities.

 As a result of participating in CME activities, it is expected that 75% of participants will report on post-activity evaluations that learning objectives have been met and/or that the learner intends to make a change in practice.
 In addition to the post-activity evaluations, an annual review of flying safety data will be conducted to monitor the impact on flying safety as a result of aerospace medicine physicians applying the latest medical standards and providing the highest quality patient care in their preventive medicine practices.